rancher/fleet-docs/docs/rollout.md

   * No requirement to specify `maxUnavailablePartitions`, as you have only one.
 * Although there is no specified manual partition and `maxUnavailable` is set to 10%, Fleet deploys to 50 clusters at once (batch behavior overrides `maxUnavailable` initially).

-If 10 clusters (10% of 100 clusters) are unavailable, the deployment of the remaining 50 clusters are paused until less than 10 clusters are non-ready.
+If 10 clusters (10% of 100 clusters) are unavailable, the deployment of the remaining 50 clusters are paused until less than 10 clusters are `NotReady`.

 ### Scenario: 200 Clusters (Multiple Partitions)